English Composition 102 Departmental Essay

 5) Refer to any arguments and illustrations that oppose your thesis and refute them.

-6) Be sure to include and cite both essays for the topic you choose.
+6) Be sure to include and cite both essays.
 Try to include original arguments and recommendations; for example, you may refer to personal experiences, the experiences of your peers, your own creative ideas, and common knowledge; however, the greater part of your essay should rely on the two readings.

 7) Demonstrate your ability to make logical deductions, to paraphrase, and to select appropriate quotations to support your claim.